George Ford dropped as Owen Farrell starts for England

 Rugby World Cup quarter-final: England v Australia

 Kick-off: 8.15am Irish time, Saturday.
-Venue: Yokohama Stadium.
+Venue: Oita Stadium.
 How to follow: The Irish Times liveblog will begin at 7.30am.
 On TV: Live on Eir Sport and ITV.

 Eddie Jones has sprung a huge surprise by dropping George Ford and naming Owen Farrell at outhalf for England’s World Cup quarter-final against Australia on Saturday.
 Ford has been among England’s best performers at the World Cup so far but Jones has opted to restore his captain to the No 10 jersey.